awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/control-access-using-iam.md

 ## Predefined AWS Managed Policies<a name="predefined-policies-auto-scaling"></a>

 The managed policies created by AWS grant the required permissions for common use cases\.
-You can attach these policies to your IAM users\.
-The following are the AWS managed policies for Amazon EC2 Auto Scaling\.

-+ **AutoScalingConsoleFullAccess** — Grants access to all API actions used by the console for Amazon EC2 Auto Scaling resources\.
-This includes all API actions for Amazon EC2 Auto Scaling, and selected API actions for Amazon EC2, CloudWatch, Elastic Load Balancing, and Amazon SNS\.
+You can attach these policies to your IAM users, based on the access that they need\.
+Each policy grants access to all or some of the API actions for Amazon EC2 Auto Scaling, plus additional API actions for Amazon EC2, CloudWatch, Elastic Load Balancing, IAM, and Amazon SNS\.

+The following are the AWS managed policies for Amazon EC2 Auto Scaling:

++ **AutoScalingConsoleFullAccess** — Grants full access to Amazon EC2 Auto Scaling using the AWS Management Console\.

-+ **AutoScalingConsoleReadOnlyAccess** — Grants access to the read\-only API actions used by the console for Amazon EC2 Auto Scaling resources\.
-This includes all read\-only API actions for Amazon EC2 Auto Scaling, and selected read\-only API actions for Amazon EC2, CloudWatch, Elastic Load Balancing, and Amazon SNS
++ **AutoScalingConsoleReadOnlyAccess** — Grants read\-only access to Amazon EC2 Auto Scaling using the AWS Management Console\.

-+ **AutoScalingFullAccess** — Grants access to all Amazon EC2 Auto Scaling API actions\.
++ **AutoScalingFullAccess** — Grants full access to Amazon EC2 Auto Scaling\.

-+ **AutoScalingReadOnlyAccess** — Grants access to the read\-only Amazon EC2 Auto Scaling API actions\.
++ **AutoScalingReadOnlyAccess** — Grants read\-only access to Amazon EC2 Auto Scaling\.

 ## Customer Managed Policies<a name="example-policies-auto-scaling"></a>